jdelkins/pia-tools/README.md

   configure your DHCPv4 server (if you use one, and you probably should) to advertise the router's LAN address as the default route (DHCP option 3).

+- To make this example actually usable in any way, you would need to, at a minimum, configure the LAN and WAN interfaces.
+The example doesn't address that.

+- As written, the example uses the nftables-backed firewall; extraForwardRules are written in nft syntax.
+If you prefer iptables (I don't), adapt accordingly.

 #### Regarding DNS "leaks"

-DNS leaks happen when you allow some part of a connection to happen outside of the tunnel.
-The most common cases are IPv6 and DNS.
+DNS leaks happen when you allow some traffic to bypass the tunnel, such as can happen with IPv6 and DNS.

-- **IPv6** PIA doesn't provide IPv6 tunneling, it is an IPv4-only service.
+- **IPv6**.
+PIA doesn't provide IPv6 tunneling; it is an IPv4-only service.
 If
   you run an IPv4/IPv6 dual stack on the LAN network, any IPv6 traffic that exits via the WAN interface will bypass the VPN tunnel.
 Therefore, you may wish to add firewall and/or routing rules to block outgoing IPv6.
 As it is, this example doesn't enable, disable, or otherwise address IPv6 networking.

-- **DNS** Most connections start with a DNS lookup of a domain name.
+- **DNS**.
+Most connections start with a DNS lookup of a domain name.
 If that lookup is sent to a public DNS server via a route outside of the VPN tunnel, then you are leaking information about where you make connections.
 Even when DNS queries are sent through the VPN tunnel, the DNS provider itself can still log the lookup and its timing, although your ISP cannot observe it.
   Best practice is to use the VPN-provided DNS servers, which are ostensibly zero-log.
 If you use DHCP on the LAN, you should therefore advertise PIA's DNS servers in option 6 (`domain-name-servers`).
-In practice, they are consistently `10.0.0.242` and `10.0.0.243`, but PIA could change them.
-The addresses are actually retrieved and cached in the json file by `pia-setup-tunnel`, and you could make use of this (in order to, e.g., dynamically update your DHCP server configuration) as in the following.
-  (I personally don't bother to dynamically update the DHCP server, and just use the seemingly constant addresses.)
-The example adds routes to the (dynamically-retrieved) DNS servers, so they should work as long as your LAN subnet does not overlap with `10.0.0.242/31` (for example, if you are using a broad `10.0.0.0/8` LAN).
+In practice, as of this writing, they are consistently `10.0.0.242` and `10.0.0.243`, but PIA could change them.
+The addresses are actually retrieved and cached in the json file by `pia-setup-tunnel`, and you could make use of this (in order to, e.g., dynamically update your DHCP server configuration; I personally don't bother to do so) as the following snippet demonstrates.
+The example below adds routes to the (dynamically-retrieved) DNS servers, so they should work as long as your LAN subnet does not overlap with `10.0.0.242/31` (for example, if you are using a broad `10.0.0.0/8` LAN).

   ```
   $ jq -r '.dns_servers[]' /var/cache/pia/wg_pia.json